Introduction

 What if they could remember every possible permutation of the future they could conceivably experience?

 That lead to extensive research over the next decade as I compiled a time line and hundreds of browser bookmarks.
 From technologies to important people and dates.
 Special thanks to Wikipedia for this.
-This was long before you could just ask a google AI 'What is the full name of the ruler of Kuwait in 1991, and the official title used when he is introduced?' and get an answer.
-It took research.
+This was long before you could just ask a Google AI 'what were the dates of the shooting events at the 1988 Seoul Olympics,' and get an answer.
+It took extensive time and research.

 Writing finally began in 2018 as my Dad continued to decline.
 The person he was had mostly left us, but there were still glimmers of the old him there.

-He passed just as the series was coming to an end, a full eight parts.
-The last part was unfortunately shorter that I had intended, as I found it impossible to continue to write the story.
+He passed just as the series was coming to an end, a full eight parts completed.
+The last part was unfortunately shorter than I had intended, as I found it impossible to write for a time after his death.

-Now it's 2025, and I've dusted off this early work, and revamped it, adding significant amounts of dialog and detail.
-Seriously, part four went from 25,000 words to nearly 70,000.
-I've also broken it down into chapters, as the original novella was just continuous text.
+Now beginning in 2025, I dusted off this early work, and revamped it, adding significant amounts of dialog and story.
+I've also broken it down into better organized chapters from the original unbroken text.
+From an original novella of just over 25,000 words, expanded to multiple volumes.
+This first of at least seven, is just over 83,000 words.

-This is the fourth of eight parts, Deadlines.
+This is the fourth book, Deadlines.
 While it may be inspired by my own memories, the people mentioned are entirely fictional characters, with no relation to reality.
+Especially where historical figures are used.
+Following the unspoken rules of Historical Alternate History, real people, living and dead, are used as a backdrop and to enhance world-building, not for undue criticism or cheap laughs.

 I hope you enjoy this story, it means very much to me.